Jaime Lusinchi: Caldas incident

-Later career
+Post-presidency (1989-2014)

 After his presidency had ended, Lusinchi was appointed Senator for Life, as was permitted by the Venezuelan constitution of 1961.
 But From 27 March 1990, Lusinchi became the subject of a parliamentary inquiry looking at what was believed to be a corruption scandal of huge proportions that took place during his term in government.
 Accused of illegally influencing decisions at the currency exchange through the financial Regime of Preferential Currency Change (RECADI) and management of funds at the Foreign Affairs Ministry, as well as the purchase of 65 off-road vehicles that were to be used in the 1988 electoral campaign of Acción Democrática; the diversion of other funds from the National Institute for Racetracks (INH).
 He was also declared a suspect in the August 1993 sending of mail bombs meant to intimidate members of the Supreme Court.

 In November 1991, the Venezuelan Congress issued a "political and moral condemnation" to be lodged against the former president for his part in economic mismanagement and administrative irregularities that took place during his term.
 Then, on 10 August 1993, the Supreme Court decided it had found evidence of actual criminality during its review of charges filed against Lusinchi by the Attorney General's Office, and started proceedings against him.

 On 13 August Lusinchi was stripped of senatorial immunity, and prohibited from leaving of country.
 Lusinchi responded by flying to Miami.
 Next he left for Costa Rica where he met Blanca Ibáñez, his future wife.
 In July 1994, and again in February 1997, charges were filed against him by the courts.
 A trial was opened against the former president, ostensibly for his illegal use of funds belonging to the Department of Foreign Affairs and the National Institute for Racetracks (INH).
 But in October 1999, the Supreme Court reversed both decisions.

 Although an inquiry into the process of how that happened was later opened, by then the corruption charges against him had expired their legal term of placement.
 Again in June 2006 however, himself and seven former officials of his government, along with 38 other retired members of the Venezuelan security services DISIP were accused of in some way being guilty of events now known as the Yumare Massacre.

-Lusinchi left Venezuela via Miami and lived in the city of San José, Costa Rica. till 2009, when returned to Caracas.
+Lusinchi left Venezuela via Miami and lived in the city of San José, Costa Rica till 2009, when returned to Caracas.